baileymh/ap-template/README.md

 **Example:**

 TG Encounters
- Part 1
+    - Part 1
-  B1.
+        - B1.
 Area Name
-   NPC 1
+            - NPC 1
-   NPC 2
+            - NPC 2
-  B3.
+        - B3.
 Area Name
-   LootNPC with Treasure inside
+            - LootNPC with Treasure inside
     Part 2
-  C1.
+        - C1.
 Area Name
-   Boss 1
+            -Boss 1
-   NPC 3
+            - NPC 3
-   NPC 4
+            - NPC 4
     Part 3
     Random Encounters
-  CR X
+        - CR X
-   Monster 1
+            - Monster 1
-   Monster 2
+            - Monster 2
-  CR Y
+        - CR Y
-   Monster 3
+            - Monster 3

 Doing it like this allows me to quickly import by area and drag into a scene.
 Or keep the entire encounter list in the world, and drag the folder over, dropping all entities inside.

 If you want to create encounters in this fashion, I've created a folder template for AP use in the **AP 1 - Encounters** compendium.